-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 Regulations require that the California Genetic Disease Screening Program to be self-supporting.

 “It has to pay for itself,” Lorey noted.
-Allowing outside researchers to purchase newborn bloodspots helps to recoup costs.
+Allowing outside researchers to buy newborn bloodspots helps to recoup costs.

 According to biobank records, the program sold about 16,000 blood spots over the past five years, totaling a little more than $700,000.
-By comparison, the program reported $128 million in revenue over the last fiscal year alone, mostly generated by the fees parents pay for the test.
-Parents are charged $130 on their hospital bill for the Newborn Screening Test itself.
+By comparison, the program reported $128 million in revenue during the last fiscal year alone, mostly generated by the fees parents pay for the test.
+Parents are charged around $130 on their hospital bill for the Newborn Screening Test itself.

 MAKING MONEY OFF YOUR DNA